 Summit Denali also includes a hallmark of Summit’s model: an eight-week Expeditions program (held during intervals throughout the school year) that gives students the opportunity to engage in a course, internship, or project that explores areas of interest or passion as well as investigate potential careers.
 During Expeditions, Summit students work full-time on courses ranging from digital arts and theater to robotics and community-service projects.
 At Denali, Expeditions experiences will integrate with the development of the behaviors and dispositions they need to succeed in college, career, and life.

-Summit Denali is one of six Summit schools using this Next Generation School Model.
+Summit Denali is one of nine Summit schools in California and Washington using this Next Generation School Model.
 The charter network plans to grow to serve 6,000 students through 14 schools.
 In all cases, lessons learned from individual models help refine and influence the entire cohort moving forward.